capecha/BriefCast-AI/README.md

-# Local PDF-to-Podcast with Ollama
+# BriefCast-AI: Local PDF-to-Podcast with Ollama

 Turn PDF documents into a friendly two-speaker podcast **fully on your machine**.